weewx/weewx/docs_src/devnotes.md

         pass
 ```

-WeeWX has a few specialized exception types, used to rationalized all
+WeeWX has a few specialized exception types, used to rationalize all
 the different types of exceptions that could be thrown by the underlying
 libraries.
 In particular, low-level I/O code can raise a myriad of
 exceptions, such as USB errors, serial errors, network connectivity